kewisch/lightning-connector-automation/README.md

     optional arguments:
-      -h, --help            show this help message and exit -t TBVERSION, --tbversion TBVERSION
+      -h, --help            show this help message and exit -t THUNDERBIRD, --tbversion THUNDERBIRD
-                            The Thunderbird version to start (17,24,...)
+                            The Thunderbird version (17,24,...), or a path to the binary.
       -l LIGHTNING, --lightning LIGHTNING
                             The path to the Lightning XPI
       -o OBM, --obm OBM     The path to the OBM XPI